Paatal Lok Ending, Explained

 Who Hired the Assassins?

-The sports teacher recalls that because of some property-related conflicts, Tyagi’s uncle had hired men to molest his sisters, just to set an example for his father.
+The sports teacher recalls that because of some property-related conflicts, Tyagi’s uncle had hired men to molest his sisters just to set an example for his father.
 To settle the score, Tyagi smashed the heads of his uncle’s sons at school the next day.
 Hathi also meets a local journalist who tells him that Tyagi now works for Donullia, a bandit who has a huge cult-like following.
-Much later in the series, Hathi meets another journalist in Delhi, named Sara, who gives him more information about Tyagi’s background.
+Much later in the series, Hathi meets another journalist in Delhi named Sara, who gives him more information about Tyagi’s background.
 She tells him that Tyagi is a hitman for Gwala Gujjar, Donullia’s younger brother, who works under a powerful UP minister named Bajpayee.
-While going through some of her researched photos, Hathi discovers that Tyagi’s sports teacher, Rajbir, was once serving as a police inspector.
+While reviewing some of her researched photos, Hathi discovers that Tyagi’s sports teacher, Rajbir, once served as a police inspector.

 This leads him back to Chitrakoot, and that’s when Rajbir tells him the complete story.
 After Tyagi had killed those three boys at school, Rajbir had taken him to Gwala Gujjar and requested him to keep him protected under his wing.
-So even after committing those murders, Tyagi was able to get away because Donullia was somehow looking out for him.
+So, even after committing those murders, Tyagi could get away because Donullia was somehow looking out for him.
 With this, like many others, even Tyagi became one of Donullia’s devotees and started looking up to him.
 While staying in his safe house, Tyagi waited for a long time to meet his idol, Donullia.
-After months of anticipation, the day finally arrived, and Donullia decides to hire Tyagi as his hitman.
-This is where Tyagi’s killing montage began, and he became a gruesome serial killer.
+After months of anticipation, the day finally arrived, and Donullia decided to hire Tyagi as his hitman.
+This is where Tyagi’s killing montage begins, and he becomes a gruesome serial killer.
 So Donullia here is the Master-Ji who was referred to in several initial scenes of the series.
 And it was Gwala Gujjar who had hired Tyagi to murder Sanjeev.

 Just because of one blunder, Hathi gets suspended, and the case is given to the CBI.
 With false evidence, the CBI plots a grand scheme suggesting that the four suspects are a part of an ISI organization and wanted to kill Sanjeev just to dwindle the voice of the media.
 Believing this theory, Sanjeev uses it to his advantage and makes a populist announcement on live television to cement his hold on his job.
 However, during these fleeting moments of power, he does not realize that he’s shooting his own foot.